Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Results

 Figure \ref{fig:samples} depicts this comparison for each dataset.
-As we can see from the figure, in all of the benchmarks, running the tests using the the test case orders generated by \approach leads to a higher rate of fault occurrence in a shorter time.
+As we can see from the figure, in all of the benchmarks, running the tests using the test case orders generated by \mapproach leads to a higher rate of fault occurrence in a shorter time.
 As a concrete example, in this figure, we highlighted the number of faults that occurred with the first 20\% of the test execution.
-In the dataset \textsc{BeamNG.AI.AF1} (Figure \ref{fig:samples:AI1}), the permutation generated by \approach leads to the detection of 150 faults in the first 20\% of test execution time.
-This value reduces to less than half for random (76) and greedy (53) approaches.
-Similarly, in the second dataset (Figure \ref{fig:samples:AI15}), \approach generates a permutation, which is able to detect 248 faults in the first 20\% of the test execution.
-Also in this case, this number is lower for the baseline approaches: 151 and 119 faults detected by the random and greedy approaches, respectively.
-The same trend is observed in the dataset of \textsc{Driver.AI} (Figure \ref{fig:samples:DeepDriving}), in which, the sampled permutation from \approach can detect 398 faults, i.e., +167 and +193 more faults compared to random search and greedy algorithm, respectively.
+In the dataset \textsc{BeamNG.AI.AF1} (Figure \ref{fig:samples:AI1}), the permutation generated by \mapproach leads to the detection of 234 faults in the first 20\% of test execution time.
+This value reduces for greedy (203), \sapproach (176), and random (87) test prioritization approaches.
+Similarly, in the second dataset (Figure \ref{fig:samples:AI15}), \mapproach generates a permutation, which is able to detect 469 faults in the first 20\% of the test execution.
+Also, in this case, this number is lower for the other approaches: 394, 335, and 154 faults detected by the greedy, \sapproach, and random approaches, respectively.
+The same trend is observed in the dataset of \textsc{Driver.AI} (Figure \ref{fig:samples:DeepDriving}), in which, the sampled permutation from \mapproach can detect 845 faults, i.e., +85, +126, and +620 more faults compared to greedy, \sapproach, and random algorithms, respectively.

-Interestingly, Figure \ref{fig:samples} shows that the greedy approach, which always generates the same permutation, is counter-productive in terms of fault detection rate in all of the datasets.

-\finding{2}{\approach increases the \apfdc score by 17\% on average compared with random and greedy approaches.
+\finding{2}{\mapproach increases the \apfdc score on average compared with random and greedy approaches.
 The improvement achieved by \approach, in terms of fault detection rate, is statistically significant.
-The greedy approach is counter-productive in terms of fault detection rate in all of the datasets.}
+Unlike \mapproach, which is the best performing test prioritization technique in terms of fault detection capability, \sapproach only achieves higher \apfdc than random approach.
+This observation stems from the lack of exploration ability in this single-objective meta-heuristic, which drives the search process to trap local optima.}